NOC-OI/intermediate-git/_episodes/06-merging.md

 >## Exercise: Creating a non-fast-forward merge.
 >
-> Create a new Git repository that has the following tree.
+> In another directory, create a new Git repository that has the following tree.
 >
 > ~~~
 > *   69fac81 (main) Merge branch 'gitignore'